 Best leisurely walk in dog friendly East Sussex – Seaford Bay

 Did you know?
-Seaford Bay makes a great place to watch the ferries crossing the Channel between Newhaven and Dieppe.
+Seaford Bay provides prime viewing for the ferries crossing between Newhaven and Dieppe.

 Best stately home walk in dog friendly East Sussex – Petworth House